karthikrao5/InventoryManagement/README.md

 8. This repository is automatically cloned into the virtual machine in '/home/vagrant/shared/InventoryManagement'.

-9. You should be able to connect to 'http://localhost:8080
+9. You should be able to connect to 'http://localhost:8080' to use InventoryManagement system.

+Notes: Vagrant maps host port 8080 to virtual machine port 80.
+Make sure host port 8080 is not in use.